krutikshah24/CMS.API/README.md

      ```

 2. **Navigate to the Angular Project Directory**:
-   - Move into the `angular-client` directory where the Angular code is located.
+   - Move into the `CMS.UI` directory where the Angular code is located.

 3. **Install Dependencies**:
    - Install the required npm packages by running: